Questions and answers for human resources specialists

 14. Will results obtained with an alternative method for reading comprehension and written expression still be transferable within the same department or agency after August 31, 2023?

 No. Results obtained with alternative methods for reading comprehension and written expression will no longer be transferable within the same department or agency after August 31, 2023.
-Only results obtained with an alternative method for oral interaction will continue to be transferrable.
+Only results obtained with an alternative method for oral proficiency will continue to be transferrable.

 15. Will results obtained by candidates who participated in a staffing process using an alternative method for reading and written expression on or before August 31, 2023, be valid if the appointment occurs after this date?